 Change doesn’t add value if decision-making is slow.
 Instead, organizations need to be quick to react and maintain short iteration cycles.
 This way, change can be a constant part of the development process — priorities can be flexed, new features or updates can be added.

-This Value argues that the frequent reviewing and reworking of a plan is a good thing.
+Being the fourth of the agile values, this argues that the frequent reviewing and reworking of a plan is a good thing.
 Doing so transforms the project plan from a static map into a dynamic strategy.

 If changing direction or priority makes tactical sense, the agile value encourages you to go for it!
 And not to get stuck going in a direction that no longer makes sense.